 - 1. Plan asset allocation change

 - 2. limited market opportunity

 - 3. style drift

 - 4. violation of policies or guidelines

 - 5. key personnel turnover

 - 6. failure to achieve performance or risk objectives

 - 7. legal or regulatory action

 - 8. any change deemed likely to impact or impair investment performance

-- 9. any other material adverse events that could be expected to cause significant headline risk
+- 9. any other material adverse events, whether reputational or financial, that could be expected to cause significant headline risk